What is a Float in Poker?

 A rarely used poker phrase, a poker float is slang for calling an opponent’s bet with the sole intention of taking away the pot later in the hand.

-How do I use Poker Floating?
-The float should be used against opposition that you have identified as continuation betting or flop betting too much.
+The poker float should be used against opposition that you have identified as continuation betting or flop betting too much.
 It’s important that you use it against those who are unlikely to barrel off.
 Many a player will continuation bet heads up or even multi-way on certain board textures, but a smaller percentage will keep firing bets on the turn and river.
 The float protects you against those that like to c bet but liable to give up later, particularly out of position.

 It is also a cheaper alternative to just re-raising a continuation bet as a turn bet need only be a small probing to take the pot away when an opponent is just continuation betting.

-Example: Player A raises before the flop to £10 and you call from the button.
+Player A raises before the flop to £10 and you call from the button.
 The flop is As 3h 3d.
 Your opponent continuation bets £20.
 You decide to call in position.
 The turn is a 5d.
 Your opponent checks, you bet £20 and your opponent folds.
 You win the pot and muck Ts Js.

 Secondly, by calling post flop, you are representing more strength, in my humble opinion, than re raising.
 By re raising in these kinds of spots, you have to question whether it is how you would actually play the hand you are representing.
 Would you re raise with AT-AQ here?
 This is why floating is so powerful as you are playing it the same way you would play a strong hand.

 |Cost to Float & Bet Turn||£40-45|

 It’s also worth pointing out that floating is more likely to work as a bluff in these scenarios.
 By 3 betting the flop you often find a player will click it back to you (often with nothing themselves) whereas a float is more likely to protect you against being re bluffed.

 A poker float is an excellent post flop poker move.
 It relies on your ability to understand your opponent’s tendencies and exploit them.
 You can use this move with impunity against regs at low stakes in both cash games and tournaments, particularly if they are playing lots of tables.
 It will make you very difficult to play against post flop, make you more money and you’ll enjoy it too.

 I hope you enjoyed this article, if you are interested in knowing more about floating or anything else, please contact us today and see how we can help you take your game to the next level.